 - Social circles: You have a common friends’ circle and don’t want it to be awkward at the next get-together.

 Not all is always lost.
-Your relationship might just be able to sail over the mishap as both of you try to create a stronger bond.
+Your relationship might be able to survive the mishap as both of you try to create a stronger bond.
 Here are some tell-tale signs that your relationship can work after all.

 The Right Reasons For A Second Chance

 - Willingness To Forgive: You find yourself ready to forgive them and honestly give the relationship another chance.